weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 The pks_mk*() family of calls allows kernel users the ability to change the protections for the domain identified by the pkey specified.
-3 states are available pks_mknoaccess(), pks_mkread(), and pks_mkrdwr() which set the access to none, read, and read/write respectively.
+3 states are available pks_mknoaccess(), pks_mkread(), and pks_mkrdwr() which set the access to none, read, and read/write respectively.  'global' specifies that the protection should be set across all threads (logical CPU's) not just the current running thread/CPU.
+This increases the overhead of PKS and lessens the protection so it should be used sparingly.

 Finally, pks_key_free() allows a user to return the key to the allocator for use by others.